Boost emotional intelligence in 15-mins a week

 “An ounce of prevention is worth a pound of cure.” - Benjamin Franklin

 While Franklin said that in the context of fire prevention, the saying holds true in social contexts as well.
-A person high in emotional intelligence excels at not only identifying their emotions (self-awareness), but also managing (self-regulating) those emotions as well.
-They take the time to consider the impact of their emotions and behaviors on others and how this could affect their relationships going forward.
+A person high in emotional intelligence excels at not only identifying their emotions (self-awareness) but also managing (self-regulating) those emotions as well.
+They take the time to consider the impact of their emotions and behaviors on others and how this could affect their personal connections in the future.

 Dr. Goleman explains that individuals high in self-regulation are flexible and not afraid of change.
 They demonstrate resilience and grit, and are skilled in conflict management and negotiating tricky situations.